Can Cinnamon Lower Uric Acid In Gout Patients?

 How does a gout sufferer use cinnamon?

-Cinnamon is available in sticks and powder form.
-Although the sticks can be stored for longer, the ground powder has a stronger flavor.
+Cinnamon is available in sticks and powder form found on Amazon.
+The sticks can be stored for longer, the ground powder has a stronger flavor.
 Powdered cinnamon will keep fresh for about 6 months while cinnamon sticks will remain fresh for about a year but you can extend their shelf life by storing them in the fridge.
 You can check to see if cinnamon is still fresh by simply smelling it and if it does not smell sweet then you should discard it.

 A good way for gout sufferers to prepare cinnamon is by boiling water and mixing honey with cinnamon in it, then stirring it, to drink it as a tea.
 Although this sounds funny, a Copenhagen University study directed this exact compound to 200 people who suffered from severe arthritis.
 Over a third proclaimed reduced symptoms within a week and within a month; nearly everybody had significantly better mobility with far less pain.
 I personally sprinkle cinnamon on top of my green tea and other teas I drink.
 I also love to sprinkle it on top of a cappuccino and sometimes mix it in my water.
 Use it wisely also when you have a sweet tooth on top of rice pudding or simply toast some bread and spread some raw honey with some cinnamon on top, it is delicious!